josephaacorrales/todo-app-vue-mastery-plus-vuetify/README.md

 # todo-app-vue-mastery-plus-vuetify
+Simple to-do app built following a Vue Mastery course.
-I followed the Vue Mastery todo app tutorial then appended Vuetify and components to tidy things up
+I then appended Vuetify and styled the app using it.
+Feel free to use this project however you'd like.

 ## Recommended IDE Setup